MarcoIeni/release-plz/docs/src/extra/yanked-packages.md

 If the current version of your package is yanked, please update the version of your package to the next version manually.
-You can use the `cargo set-version` command from [cargo-edit](https://github.com/killercup/cargo-edit).
+To do this, you can use the `cargo set-version` command from [cargo-edit](https://github.com/killercup/cargo-edit).